-The other thing about the shaft is the diameter should be thinner than a traditional 29mm powerlifting bar, or even a 28mm weightlifitng bar.
+The other unique feature to deadlift bars is the shaft is thinner than a traditional 29mm powerlifting bar, or even a 28mm weightlifting bar.
 A thinner bar is easier to get your hands around.
 To illustrate this, try pulling on a 2″ pipe that you can’t even get your fingers around to touch your thumb.
-Your grip fails REALLY quickly.
-Fat bar training is a whole different area of training, where people use 1.5″ and 2″ bars to work their grip strength.
+Your grip fails quickly.

 27mm is what the manufacturers have settled on to provide for a stronger grip.
 Strength of the steel also becomes an issue with thinner bars.